codethesaurus/codethesaur.us/.github/PULL_REQUEST_TEMPLATE.md

  <!--
    If you're working on an existing issue, replace "xxxx" below with the issue number.
-You can change it to say only "Closes #", "Fixes #", or "Resolves #".
+You can change it to say only "Closes #123", "Fixes #123", or "Resolves #123".
    Don't add the word "issue" to it otherwise it won't link correctly.

-   If you got here via the edit buttons on the website and/or your changes don't relate to an issue, feel free to delete "Resolves #" and put "None", or note why you chose to make a PR!
+   If you got here via the edit buttons on the website and/or your changes don't relate to an issue, feel free to delete "Resolves #" and put "None", or note why you chose to make a PR.
    -->

 Resolves #xxxx